Servatech

 One of the most important figures in the history of the European potato was the physician and botanist, Carolus Clusius.
 Born in French-speaking Flanders, later the Southern Netherlands, this botanist lived from 1526 to 1609.

-Through his research, he has made an important contribution to the development of the Solanum Tuberosum variety and the introduction of this potato as a food crop in our European regions.
-On his wanderings through southern Europe, he became acquainted with many other scientists, especially in Portugal, Spain and Turkey.
-He took the cuttings of the different varieties with him to his Hortus in Mechelen, and by breeding different varieties were already created.
+Through his research he has made an important contribution to the development of the Solanum Tuberosum variety and the introduction of this potato as a food crop in our European regions.
+On his wanderings through southern Europe, he met many other scientists, especially in Portugal, Spain and Turkey.
+He took the cuttings of the different varieties to his Hortus in Mechelen, and through breeding different varieties were created.
 He also brought them to the Hortus in Leiden.
-In 1594 he became a professor in Leiden, where he headed the Hortus Botanicus until his death in 1609.
-The Clusius Garden can still be admired next to the entrance building of the Hortus.
+In 1594 he became professor in Leiden, where he headed the Hortus Botanicus until his death in 1609.
+To this day, the Clusius Garden can be admired next to the entrance building of the Hortus in Leiden.

 Despite all efforts, it took until 1727, when the potato was only accepted as a complete food in Friesland.
 Due to the important nutritional value of carbohydrates and vitamin C, the potato became increasingly important in times of hunger.
 In the current time, the potato can no longer be ignored from our daily food, and comes in many variations.
 Breeding, breeding, protecting and preserving has become a trademark.
 The Netherlands has now climbed to the number 2 position in the world.